Alekiie/teamskit/README.md

 | `/api/auth/login/` | POST |
 | `/api/tasks/recent/` | GET |
 | `/api/tasks/:id/assign_task ` | POST (Based on user permisssion) |
+|

+The project API documentation is available on: `/api/schema/swagger-ui`

 ## Environmental Variables
 On the `.env` file, enter the values for the following variables":